dushkevich/tech-theory/ML data.md

 - usually small number of labelers
 - can ask labelers to discuss specific labels big data
-- get consistent definition with s
+- get consistent definition with small group
+- then send labeling instructions to labelers
+- can consider having multiple labelers label every example and using voting or consensus labels for accuracy